cudmore/lindensutter/readme.md

 - [x] Ensure video aquisition works on Windows 10
 - [ ] Rewrite video image acquisition code to be compatible with Igor 7.x
-- [ ] make sure serial port splitter work
+- [ ] Make sure serial port splitter work
-- [ ] add code to read the header of ScanImage 'SI5.6R1' files
+- [ ] Add code to read the header of ScanImage 'SI5.6R1' files

 #### Notes

- - Video driver for xxx viideo to usb card was downloaded from yyy.
+ - Video driver for xxx video to usb card was downloaded from yyy.

 ## New hardware

-See the 'resonant scanniing - required' section on the followinig page:
+See the 'resonant scanning - required' section on the followinig page:

 http://scanimage.vidriotechnologies.com/display/SI2019/Supported+Microscope+Hardware

-1. Chassis, 	**PXIe-1073**

-2. Chassis controller, ****PCIE-8361**
+1. Chassis controller, ****PCIE-8361**

-Plugs insiide computer and to chassis
+Plugs inside computer and then is wired to the chassis.

+2. Chassis, 	**PXIe-1073**

+Box that holds all other cards

 3. Scan Control DAQ, CCA NI **PXIE 6341**

-Inside chassis
+Inside chassis, wired to 2090a breakout, then BNC input from pmts

 4. Digitizer, CCA **NI 5732** (14B 80M 2AI)

-Inside chassis
+Inside chassis, output to scanners

 5. FPGA Module, CCA, **PXIE 7961R,66** (LVDS PAIRS, 5VSX5OT)

-Inside chassis
+Inside chassis, not sure on connections? connects to 'digitizer'?

 6. Pockels control, CCA NI **PXIE 6341**

-Inside chassis

-7. NI breakout 1.

-8. NI breakout 2.

-## General notes

-#### Wiring guide
+Inside chassis, wired to 2090a breakout, then BNC to both pockels in/out and shutter out

+## Wiring the system

 resonant scanners